wwu-pi/tutorials/lectures/acse/030_importing_sample_projects.md

 middleware in Spring.
 The suggested way of running the application requires a docker container which runs the message broker.
 Run <code>docker run -p 61616:61616 -p 8161:8161 rmohr/activemq</code> in the console to pull and run the docker container prior to starting the application.

 For the setup, proceed analogously to [SOAP and Rest Adder Projects](#sr).
 Different from [SOAP and Rest Adder Projects](#sr), the client here is an own web application.
 It can be accessed under <code>localhost:8080</code>.

+## <a id="kafka" name="kafka"></a>Spring Statistics Example with Kafka
+The [Statistics Example with Kafka](https://github.com/wwu-pi/acse-statistics-with-kafka) demonstrates the use of Kafka in Spring.
+The suggested way of running the application is via the console.
+For this, navigate to the root project folder where `docker-compose.yml` is located.
+There, execute `docker-compose up -d`.
+This will start the Kafka broker and Zookeeper.

+For the setup, proceed analogously to [SOAP and Rest Adder Projects](#sr).
+Different from [SOAP and Rest Adder Projects](#sr), the client here is an own web application.
+It can be accessed under <code>localhost:8080</code>.